 The Geography of Connection

 But what does this mean for the relationship between Costa Rica and the United States?
-Because of that, the answer lies in the concept of international relations and diplomatic ties.
-While Costa Rica is not a U.S. territory, it is deeply connected to the U.Also, s. through trade, migration, and cultural exchange.
+The answer lies in the concept of international relations and diplomatic ties.
+While Costa Rica is not a U.S. territory, it is deeply connected to the U.On the flip side, s. through trade, migration, and cultural exchange.
 Understanding these connections helps us see how even countries that are not directly part of a nation can influence each other’s lives.

 Historical Context: From Independence to Global Ties